-- (5) Innovation and strategic positioning: firm may need to vertically integrate if new product and upstream (downstream) firms do not exist.
-Or, firm may vertically integrate to develop complementary skills to enhance its strategic position. - (6) Market power: integration to protect or extend (leverage) market power is a common motivation that is hypothesized for vertical integration.
+- (4) Product differentiation or price discrimination: downstream integration to facilitate price discrimination may be necessary for cost recovery (e.g., the market for an undifferentiated upstream IP bearer service may be unsustainable). - (5) Innovation and strategic positioning: firm may need to vertically integrate if new product and upstream (downstream) firms do not exist.
+17 Or, firm may vertically integrate to develop complementary skills to enhance its strategic position.
+18 - (6) Market power: integration to protect or extend (leverage) market power is a common motivation that is hypothesized for vertical integration.
 This may also include a desire to protect quasi-rents associated with sunk investments (e.g., guarantee cost recovery of facilities investment).

 The first five motivations are all efficiency-enhancing (i.e., cost-reducing) and public policy should wish to encourage vertical integration that can be justified on these grounds; whereas the last motivation is likely to be opposed by public policy.
-Historically, U.S. antitrust policy proscribed a number of vertical relationships as inherently anticompetitive (e.g. exclusive franchises, tying, etc.).
+19 Historically, U.S. antitrust policy proscribed a number of vertical relationships as inherently anticompetitive (e.g. exclusive franchises, tying, etc.).
 Subsequent economic theory has raised serious doubts about per se restrictions against vertical integration by identifying efficiency-enhancing motivations that are not anticompetitive (see above), and by calling into question the effectiveness of vertical integration as a strategy to extend market power.
 For example, if the downstream (or upstream) market is already competitive, then vertical integration to extend market power may not make sense.
-Potential rationales for vertical integration to extend market power include the desire to avoid regulation or to protect market power in a core market.

-downstream customers.
+&lt;sup>16 Gong and Srinagesh (1996) argue that a competitive market for an undifferentiated bearer service may be unsustainable because of the existence of substantial sunk costs, the likelihood of excess capacity, and aggressive "Bertrand-like" price competition that would prohibit cost recovery.
+According to Gong and Srinagesh, to resolve this dilemma upstream suppliers of bearer services will need to integrate forward to differentiate themselves or will use long term contracts to shift the risk of cost recovery towards downstream customers.
 Kavassalis, Lee, and Bailey (1997) disagree with this assessment arguing that the bearer service market need not be a commodity because service-providers will be able to successfully differentiate their bearer services.
 These issues will be discussed at greater length below.

-&lt;sup>19 For example, ITel software company may have to integrate backwards to produce board-level product if no supplier can be found to provide.
+&lt;sup>17 For example, ITel software company may have to integrate backwards to produce board-level product if no supplier can be found to provide.
 Or, upstream supplier may need to integrate forward to develop new distribution channels for new product.

-&lt;sup>20 Firm may vertically integrate to acquire additional skills and expertise, especially in technologically complex environments.
+&lt;sup>18 Firm may vertically integrate to acquire additional skills and expertise, especially in technologically complex environments.

-&lt;sup>21 Public review of mergers by the U.S. Department of Justice focus on the likely effect of the merger on competition.
+&lt;sup>19 Public review of mergers by the U.S. Department of Justice focus on the likely effect of the merger on competition.
 For horizontal mergers, the focus is on post-merger market concentration.
 The analysis of vertical mergers is inherently more complex.

-&lt;sup>22 If the target market is already competitive, then prices should not exceed economic costs.
+&lt;sup>20 If the target market is already competitive, then prices should not exceed economic costs.
 Moreover, the firm with market power should be able to extract its monopoly rents without forward (backward) integration by pricing its goods at monopoly levels.
 Vertical integration to establish market power over a previously competitive market is often difficult unless it is possible for the entering firm to force the exit of competitors and erect entry barriers that will prevent re-entry.